There’s only one place in the bible where we see God running.

-I’m blessed to live in beautiful Oregon with my wife Kathy and my two sons.
+I’m blessed to live in Portland, Oregon with my wife Kathy, and my two sons and their families.

 To make sure you don’t miss the latest posts you can subscribe by email if you’re interested.
-Just go to the Home page and click on the button in the left column that says “Sign me up!”
-If you do, you’ll also receive a free copy of the Christian parable, Traveler and the Chaplain.
-It’s a book about leadership, for those of us who don’t happen to be natural born leaders.
+Just go to the Home Page and scroll down until you can click on the button in the right column that says “Sign me up!”

 It’s my hope and my prayer God Running will richly bless you and your family.